ImpactInc/vfs/mysqlfs/Readme.md

 Using a fairly standard file system inteface also makes it easier to switch out different implementations.
-For example we can bolt a WebDAV fron end onto the mysql file system to mount it remotely in a standard `macos` mount (Command+K in the Finder).
-I'm sure there are similar support in Linux and Microsoft.
+For example we can bolt a WebDAV front end onto the mysql file system to mount it remotely in a standard `macos` mount (Command+K in the Finder).
+I'm sure there is similar support in Linux and in Microsoft Windows.

 Any use of this code assumes the following two tables already present: